JetBrains/kotlin-multiplatform-dev-docs/topics/migrate-from-android.md

 At this point we don't have the iOS app yet, but we can already write platform-specific code that will be called when we set up an iOS entry point.

+To switch to the multiplatform Room, we followed the [general setup guide](https://developer.android.com/kotlin/multiplatform/room) available in the Android documentation.

 > See the [resulting commit](https://github.com/zamulla/compose-samples/pull/3/commits/7c4364a65a3577538a678daf989663f6ca55c9d3):

 * Note the new code structure, with `androidMain`, `commonMain`, `iosMain`, and `jvmMain` source sets.
 * Most of the code changes are about creating expect/actual structure for Room and corresponding DI changes.
 * There is a new `OnlineChecker` interface that is covering for the fact that we only check for internet connectivity on Android.
-We will add an iOS implementation later on.
-  TODO check where the OnlineChecker implementation is in the commit history
+Until we [add an iOS app as a target](#add-an-ios-entry-point), the online checker is going to be a stub.

 We can also immediately reconfigure `:core:data-testing` module to be multiplatform.
 See the [resulting commit](https://github.com/zamulla/compose-samples/pull/3/commits/6d6af83bb15b846c83020a59948bde6aaf79e609):